 Town Planning Stage (if required)

-For the Town Planning Stage we will confirm statutory authority requirements, attend pre-application meetings with relevant authorities prior to submission of formal application, prepare the application, including plans, diagrams, analyses, studies, reports and other information for the submission, and formally lodge the application.
+For the Town Planning Stage, we will confirm statutory authority requirements, attend pre-application meetings with relevant authorities prior to submission of the formal application, and prepare the application, including plans, diagrams, analyses, studies, reports and other information for the submission, and formally lodge the application.